 SCIENCE

-Several new biomarkers were discovered, including: ALK, ROS1, BRAF, NTRK, and PD-L1.
+Several new biomarkers were discovered, including: ALK, ROS1, BRAF, and NTRK, as well as PD-L1.

 TESTING

-The FDA approves a new testing method called “liquid biopsy.”
+The FDA approved a new testing method called “liquid biopsy.”
 And the use of fluorescence in situ hybridization (FISH) to detect ALK rearrangement was also approved.

 TREATMENT